 Staff is of the opinion the proposed duplex is compatible with the environs of the Zinn-Burroughs house in size, scale, massing, and what is know of the materials.
 The only concern for staff is the placement of the structures on the lots with the large parking area in front of the structures.
 The lots pose challenges for development as they are irregular shaped, have a portion of the lot in the regulatory floodway and additional area in the floodplain.
 The proposed site layout will minimize the intrusion of development into the floodway (only a small portion of the driveway approved by the BZA B-08-11-09 on September 3, 2009) and remove the structure from the floodplain.
 However, the placement of the structures to the east of the lots places the parking to the west of the structure in direct line of site to the Zinn-Burroughs House and places one duplex at an angle to Learnard Avenue.
 A positive aspect of placing the structures to the east of the lots is they will be further removed from the listed property and the open "rural" aspect of the view from the Zinn-Burroughs house will be somewhat maintained.
-Staff is of the opinion that if there is a way to slightly alter the site plan and reduce the impact of the direct line of sight to the parking area, the project will be more compatible.
+The placement/orientation of the proposed structure for this lot is problematic.
+Staff is of the opinion that there is a way to slightly alter the placement/orientation of the structure for this lot and the parking area site plan to reduce the impact of the direct line of sight to the listed property.
+This minor adjustment would make the project will be more compatible.